springernature/vpat/springerlink.md

 <tr>
 <td>502.3.10 List of Actions</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with Assistive Technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with Assistive Technologies.</td>
 </tr>
 <tr>
 <td>502.3.11 Actions on Objects</td>
 <td>Partially Supports</td>
 <td>
-The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with Assistive Technologies.
+The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with Assistive Technologies.
 Some content, including that injected by third party scripts, cannot be interacted with easily or at all by keyboard or by other Assistive Technologies.
 <br><br>
 See WCAG sections <a href="#info-and-relationships">1.3.1 Info and Relationships</a>, and <a href="#keyboard">2.1.1 Keyboard</a> for further detail.
 </td>